Description

 Selection Criteria:

-1. Base Material
+1. Base Material:

-– Use low-hydrogen electrodes (e.g., E7018) for high-strength steels to prevent cracking.
+- For high-strength steels, use low-hydrogen electrodes (e.g., E7018) to prevent cracking.

-2. Welding Process
+2. Welding Process:

 - SMAW: Use coated stick electrodes.